dbretty/dbretty.github.io/scripts/_posts/2020-01-10-disable-powershell-version-2.md

 ---
 layout: post
-title: Disable PowerShell v2
+title: Disable PowerShell Version 2
 image:
-  path: /assets/img/scripts/security_banner.jpg
+  path: /assets/img/scripts/disable-posh2.png
 description: >
-  Disable PowerShell Version 2 from your system.
+  This script will disable PowerShell Version 2 on your system.
+It will alter your servers ability to operate PowerShell and should be tested before implementing into your production environment.
 sitemap: true
 categories: [Security, PowerShell]
+comments: true
 ---
+*
+{:toc}

+## Script Description
-To disable PowerShell Version 2 from your system you can run the following script.
+This script will Disable PowerShell version 2 from your system in order to disable the ability to run PowerShell without any logging.

-## Disable PowerShell Version 2
+## Script Deployment

+Open up PowerShell as an Administrator on the system you wish to lock and run the below commands.
+Be sure to restart all PowerShell sessions after you have run the script.

+## Script Contents

 ```powershell
 # Determine where to do the logging